sujithselvaraj/microservices-connect-demo/README.md

 Creating a maven module inside the parent project

-Use a docker-compose file and route to the https://localhost:5050 to host the pg admin4 in the safari or your browser
+Use a docker-compose file and route to the https://localhost:5050 to host the pg admin4 in the safari or your browser .Before that make sure that you have your docker running in the local machine.

 Refer to the pom.xml for the dependencies and refersh the maven folder to check the dependencies if they are installed